abdiali9148/Big-Data-Processing/instructions/Installing_Text_Tools.md

 ```

 2. Remove the alias from `.bash_profile` or `.zshrc` in your home directory.
 You'll need to find and open that file in a proper text editor (such as Nano).
 Whenever you want to run the Python REPL from the bash shell you'll need to remember to first type `winpty` before `python` to prevent it from hanging.

+## How Your Shell Looks Up Programs In $PATH

+`man bash` describes how the Bash shell uses the information in `$PATH` to associate the command names you type at the prompt with programs on your hard drive:

+> If the name is neither a shell function nor a builtin, and contains no slashes, Bash searches each element of the PATH for a directory containing an executable file by that name.
+Bash uses a hash table to remember the full pathnames of executable files (see hash under SHELL BUILTIN COMMANDS below).
+A full search of the directories in PATH is performed only if the command is not found in the hash table.

+This is true of Zsh as well.
+One of the consequences of the way your shell searches the `$PATH` in order from front-to-back means that you can override programs installed by your OS with versions that you prefer.
+Simply adjust `$PATH` so that the location of your custom programs appears before `/usr/bin` and `/bin` (if you are a macOS users who uses Homebrew to customize your Mac, now you know how it works).

+The first time you run a command like `ls` in a shell, Bash/Zsh has to search through `$PATH` to locate the executable program on your hard drive.
+Once it knows where it is, it remembers that fact by recording it in a hash table (a.k.a. dictionary).
+This makes the shell feel faster because it doesn't need to repeatedly look for a file whose location most likely hasn't changed.
+However, if you install another version of `ls` into a directory that appears earlier in `$PATH`, you'll find that your shell still runs the old version.

+There are two ways to fix this:

+0. Close & re-start your shell so that hash table is discarded
+1. Run `hash -r` to remove all entries from the hash table; this does not restart your shell

+You can see what's in that hash table on Bash by running `hash -l`.
+The equivalent command in Zsh is `hash -L`.